 Financial Instruments: The Company has not historically entered into financial instruments for trading purposes, nor has the Company historically engaged in a program for hedging fuel prices.
-No such instruments were outstanding as of June 30, 2010 or December 31, 2009.
+No such instruments were outstanding as of September 30, 2010 or December 31, 2009.

-Off-Balance-Sheet Arrangements
+Off-Balance Sheet Arrangements

-The Company's off-balance-sheet arrangements include future minimum rental commitments, net of noncancelable subleases, of \$53.7 million under operating lease agreements primarily for terminal facilities.
-The Company has no investments, loans or any other known contractual arrangements with unconsolidated special-purpose entities, variable interest entities or financial partnerships.
+The Company's off-balance sheet arrangements include future minimum rental commitments, net of noncancelable subleases, of \$51.9 million under operating lease agreements primarily for terminal facilities, as previously disclosed in the contractual obligations table in the Liquidity and Capital Resources section of MD&A. The Company has no investments, loans or any other known contractual arrangements with unconsolidated special-purpose entities, variable interest entities or financial partnerships.